Skip to main content

 The English Department’s MFA in Creative Writing in the College of Arts & Sciences sponsors the series.
 Given the health risks associated with live readings, organizers are taking this mainstay of campus literary life online.

 “This shows our determination to continue the high calibre and diverse guests our Visiting Writers Series has become known for, in a virtual format,” said Frank X Walker, the new director of Creative Writing.
-“We’ll also be adding master classes and workshops to ensure
+“We’ll also be adding master classes and workshops to

 By Richard LeComte